Duplexer: Frequency domain

 In radio communications (as opposed to radar), the transmitted and received signals can occupy different frequency bands, and so may be separated by frequency-selective filters.
 These are effectively a higher-performance version of a diplexer, typically with a narrow split between the two frequencies in question (typically around 2%-5% for a commercial two-way radio system).

 With a duplexer the high- and low-frequency signals are traveling in opposite directions at the shared port of the duplexer.

 Modern duplexers often use nearby frequency bands, so the frequency separation between the two ports is also much less.
 For example, the transition between the uplink and downlink bands in the GSM frequency bands may be about one percent (915 MHz to 925 MHz).
 Significant attenuation (isolation) is needed to prevent the transmitter's output from overloading the receiver's input, so such duplexers employ multi-pole filters.
 Duplexers are commonly made for use on the 30-50 MHz ("low band"), 136-174 MHz ("high band"), 380-520 MHz ("UHF"), plus the 790–862 MHz ("800"), 896-960 MHz ("900") and 1215-1300 MHz ("1200") bands.

-There are two predominant types of duplexer in use - "notch duplexers", which exhibit sharp notches at the "unwanted" frequencies and only pass through a narrow band of wanted frequencies and "bandpass duplexers", which have wide-pass frequency ranges and high out-of-band attenuation.
+There are two predominant types of duplexer in use: notch duplexers, which block just those frequencies used for communication in the opposite direction, and bandpass duplexers, which pass only the wanted frequency band.

 On shared-antenna sites, the bandpass duplexer variety is greatly preferred because this virtually eliminates interference between transmitters and receivers by removing out-of-band transmit emissions and considerably improving the selectivity of receivers.
 Most professionally engineered sites ban the use of notch duplexers and insist on bandpass duplexers for this reason.